tonmoy-chowdhury-maersk/patterns-catalogue/cloud-design-patterns/overview.md

 ### Data Management

-Data management is the key element of cloud applications, and it influences most of the quality attributes.
-Data is typically hosted in different locations and across multiple servers for performance, scalability or availability.
-This can present various challenges.
+Data management is the key element of cloud applications, and influences most of the quality attributes.
+Data is typically hosted in different locations and across multiple servers for reasons such as performance, scalability or availability, and this can present a range of challenges.
 For example, data consistency must be maintained, and data will typically need to be synchronized across different locations.

+Additionally data should be protected at rest, in transit, and via authorized access mechanisms to maintain security assurances of confidentiality, integrity, and availability.
+Refer to the Azure Security Benchmark Data Protection Control for more information.

+#### Data Management Patterns
+- Cache-Aside Pattern.
+Load data on demand into a cache from a data store.
+- CQRS Pattern.
+Segregate operations that read data from operations that update data by using separate interfaces.
+- Event Sourcing Pattern.
+Use an append-only store to record the full series of events that describe actions taken on data in a domain.
+- Index Table Pattern.
+Create indexes over the fields in data stores that are frequently referenced by queries.
+- Materialized View Pattern.
+Generate prepopulated views over the data in one or more data stores when the data isn't ideally formatted for required query operations.
+- Sharding Pattern.
+Divide a data store into a set of horizontal partitions or shards.
+- Static Content Hosting Pattern.
+Deploy static content to a cloud-based storage service that can deliver them directly to the client.
+- And the last one, Valet Key Pattern.
+Use a token or key that provides clients with restricted direct access to a specific resource or service.

 ### Design & Implementation